chabanovsky/so-comment-moderator/README.md

 # Stack Overflow in Russian Comment Moderator

-This is a auto moderator that helps me to track rude comments on Stack Overflow in Russian
+This is a auto moderator that helps us to track rude comments on Stack Overflow in Russian

 Basically for a long time I had been reviewing most of the posts on Stack Overflow in Russian until we had something like 100 questions per day.
 Then I started reviewing only questions from new users wich I have not done anymore for a year almost.

 Over that time I found that it's really hard for some people to keep calm when they see something, let's say, not 100% suitable for our site.
 I mean, badly written questions.
 The people may sometimes forget that if one writes poor questions that means one and only one thing — this person writes poor questions.
 It does not mean that the person is a "bad" one.
-Currently I cannot do so anymore because of the number of comments.
-On the other hand with more and more new users that visit the site very day the need for moderation increases.
-I hope this robo–moderator will help us keep kindness atmosphere in the community regardless any obstacles in our way!
+Currently I cannot dedicate time on moderation of comments.
+On the other hand with more and more new users that visit the site every day the need for moderation increases.
+I hope this robo–moderator will help us keep kindness atmosphere in the community regardless any obstacles on our way!

 # Take A Look At It Live

-As it's said: first rule of a ML project is do not use ML in the project!
-The app is live with the besic model ever https://chat.stackexchange.com/rooms/73258/
+The app is live with the besic model ever: https://chat.stackexchange.com/rooms/73258/.
+Admin app is depoyed on http://benice.rudevs.ru/

 # Specification Or How It Words